jamessoun93/blog/database/acid/transaction/README.md

 ## Trasaction Lifespan

 - `BEGIN`
-- `COMMIT` → persist this change to disk
+- `COMMIT` → disk에 변경사항을 저장한다 (persist)
 - `ROLLBACK` → all the changes, **forget about it**
   - let’s say you’re making 20000 queries and there’s a crash in the middle of it.
 As you’re making them, do you persist them to disk? if you did, you’re gonna have to go undo all those work.
   - when it comes to crash in the middle of 10000 queries, the database better know to rollback these changes.
   - you can optimize your database based on your use case, mysql, postgres, sql server, oracle each one optimizes on certain things.
     - I think Im going to optimize for crashes
     - I think im going to optimize for commits
     - In Postgres, commits are fastest because they do that in ways such that any query that is executed during the transaction, they try to persist this change.
 Postgres does a lot of I/O but their commits are really fast.
   - What if during the commit, you get a crash → if your commits are fast, the risk is low but if your commits are slow like SQL server, if you have a large transaction thats scary (is it committed or not?)

 ## Nature of Transactions

 - usually transactions are used to change and modify data
 - however, its perfectly normal to have a read-only transaction
   - when you actually tell the database that, it can optimize itself to it.
 - Use case?
   - you want a transaction to maintain consistency
   - Example, you want to generate a report and you want to get consistent snapshot based at the time of transaction
     - I want anything that I read is based on the initial time
     - anything you read, if something changed by a concurrent transaction, you don’t care. you want to be **isolated.**

 ## Example